By Audley USA specialist Beth

 Situated in the lesser-explored northwest of the park, just over an hour’s drive from Yosemite Valley, this is Yosemite’s largest body of water.
 The surrounding sheer-sided cliffs feature two of North America’s tallest waterfalls — Wapama and Tueeulala.

-There are various walking trails here, but I recommend the two hour, 8 km (five mile) round trip to Wapama Falls.
+There are various hiking trails here, but I recommend the two hour, 8 km (five mile) round trip to Wapama Falls.
 The trail has moderate inclines and declines, but you don’t need a high fitness level.

 Starting from O'Shaughnessy Dam, you’ll follow the reservoir’s shoreline, taking in views over the smooth blue water, with grey rock rising vertically on all sides.